-- The allowable deduction must be limited to the deduction to which the employee is entitled under section 11F having regard to the remuneration and the period (e.g. current or arrear contributions) in respect of which it is payable.
-Provided that at any time during year of assessment, the amount of contribution to be deducted i.t.o paragraphs (a), (b) and (bA) must not exceed an amount that bears to amount stipulated in section 11F(2)(a) same ratio as period during which remuneration was paid by employer to employee bears to a whole year. - Current contributions The deduction must be limited to the lesser of : - R350 000; OR - 27.5% of the higher of - - Remuneration as defined in Fourth Schedule (excluding retirement fund lump sum benefit, retirement lump sum withdrawal benefit and severance benefit); or - Taxable income before allowing any deduction under ss11(k), 6quat(1C) and 18A) (excluding retirement fund lump sum benefit, retirement lump sum withdrawal benefit and severance benefit) - Taxable income (before allowing any deduction under ss11(k), 6quat(1C) and 18A) and before inclusion of any taxable capital gain (excluding retirement fund lump sum benefit, retirement lump sum withdrawal benefit and severance benefit).
+- Allowable deduction must be limited to the deduction to which employee is entitled under section 11F having regard to the remuneration and period (e.g. current or arrear contributions) i.r.o. of which it is payable.
+Provided that at any time during year of assessment, the amount of contribution to be deducted i.t.o paragraphs (a), (b) and (bA) must not exceed an amount that bears to amount stipulated in section 11F(2)(a) same ratio as period during which remuneration was paid by employer to employee bears to a whole year. - Current contributions The deduction must be limited to the lesser of : - R350 000: OR - 27.5% of the higher of - - Remuneration as defined in Fourth Schedule (excluding retirement fund lump sum benefit, retirement lump sum withdrawal benefit and severance benefit); or - Taxable income before allowing any deduction under ss11F, 6quat(1C) and 18A) (excluding retirement fund lump sum benefit, retirement lump sum withdrawal benefit and severance benefit)